openwi-re/editions/025/edition.md

 ![tehran.jpg](tehran.jpg)

 A university student in Tehran participates in a protest against Iran's president.
-This photo was obtained by AP, but taken by a person not employed by AP.

 `AP`